Iterative Learning and Extremum Seeking for Repetitive Time-Varying Mappings: Introduction

-In this paper, we propose a novel extremum seeking scheme based on iterative learning control to find the optimizer (optimal trajectory) of a time varying mapping.
-Particularly, the contributions of the paper are threefold and summarized as follows.
+In this paper, we propose a novel {{iterative learning control scheme}} based on {{extremum seeking}} to find the optimizer (optimal trajectory) of a time-varying mapping.
+Particularly, the contributions of the paper are threefold and summarized below.